masaic-ai-platform/open-responses/platform/README.md

 ⚡ **Fast, Flexible, and Fully Open**
 Supports any model, stateful responses, and tool/function calling — lightweight, high-performance, and easy to self-host.

+🎯 **Agentic Orchestration**
+Multi-agent workflows, collaboration, and agent-to-agent messaging capabilities built-in.

 ## 🚀 Getting Started

-Get up and running in **2 steps** — an OpenAI-compatible API with tool calling, RAG, memory, and remote MCP, powered by **your models**.
+Get up and running in **2 steps** — an agentic orchestration API with tool calling, RAG, memory, and remote MCP, powered by **your models**.

 ### 🐳 Run with Docker